From Theory to Application: A Practical Introduction to Neural Operators in Scientific Computing: Model problems

 Data for neural operator training is generated using finite element discretization with triangle elements and linear interpolation for both input and output functions.
-The number of elements, the nodes in the mesh, and the number of degrees of freedom for $u$ and $m$ are 5000, $N_{nodes} = 2601$, and $p_m = p_u = 2601$, respectively. \cref{lst:poisson} details the setup and solution of the Poisson model problem \eqref{eq:poisson} building on the abstract class shown in \cref{lst:pdemodel}.
-The sampling of uncertain parameter $m = \alpha_m \exp(w) + \beta_m \sim \mu_\mscQ$, where $w\sim \mu_\mscZ = N(0, C)$, is straight-forward using the method and implementation of sampling $w\sim \mu_\mscZ$ discussed in \cref{sss:gaussian} and \cref{lst:sampling}.
-In \cref{fig:samplesPoissonAndLinearElasticity}{\bf a}, samples of $w$ and corresponding $(m, u)$ pairs are shown.
-The notebook \lstinline{Poisson.ipynb}\footnote{\url{https://github.com/CEADpx/neural_operators/blob/survey25_v1/survey_work/problems/poisson/Poisson.ipynb}} implements methods to generate and post-process data for neural operator training.
+The number of elements is 5000, the number of nodes is $N_{nodes} = 2601$, and $p_{M} = p_{U} = N_{nodes} = 2601$. \cref{lst:poisson} details the setup and solution of the Poisson model problem \eqref{eq:poisson}, building on the abstract class \lstinline{PDEModel} shown in \cref{lst:pdemodel}.
+The sampling of uncertain parameter $m = \alpha_m \exp(w) + \beta_m \sim \mu_\mscQ$, where $w\sim \mu_\mscZ = N(0, C)$, is straightforward using the method and implementation of sampling $w\sim \mu_\mscZ$ discussed in \cref{sss:gaussian} and \cref{lst:sampling}.
+In \cref{fig:samplesAllModels}, samples of $w$ and corresponding $(m, u)$ pairs are shown.
+The notebook \lstinline{Poisson.ipynb}\footnote{\url{https://github.com/CEADpx/neural_operators/blob/survey26_v2/survey_work/problems/poisson/Poisson.ipynb}} implements methods to generate and post-process data for neural operator training.